Spartakartem1007/A-short-guide-to-programming-languages/README.md

 Update 5.2: + 1 command for C++. + 1 command for JavaScript

 UPDATE 6: + 1 command for JavaScript.
 Added tasks with solutions for JavaScript

+UPDATE 7: Added a new programming language - Java. + 3 topics in the Java language